Biography

 Minna strongly believes in the community-building power of music and has worked as a teacher with the Sistema Europe Youth Orchestra, El Sistema Stockholm and MusikSak Aarhus.

-She holds a permanent position in the Norwegian Radio Orchestra while maintaining an active freelance career in Copenhagen, Amsterdam and London.
-She plays regularly with orchestras such as the Danish National Symphony Orchestra, the Netherlands Chamber Orchestra, Pynarello, the City of Birmingham Symphony Orchestra and Philharmonia Orchestra.
+She maintains an active freelance career and performs regularly with orchestras such as the Netherlands Chamber Orchestra, Pynarello and Philharmonia Orchestra.

-An avid chamber musician, Minna is a member of the ADAM Quartet, one of the most versatile string quartets in the Netherlands, and is also a board member and performer at the Equinox Chamber Music & Dance Festival in Copenhagen.
+Minna joined ADAM in spring 2023 and she is also a board member and performer at the Equinox Chamber Music & Dance Festival in Copenhagen.

 Minna plays a viola by Celestino Farotto, built in 1950, generously loaned by Dextra Musica.